 Electrical Engineers

 Electrical engineers design, develop, test, and supervise the manufacture of electrical equipment.
-Some of this equipment includes electric motors, machinery controls, lighting, wiring, radar and navigation systems, communication systems, power generation, control, and transmission devices.
+This equipment includes electric motors, machinery controls, lighting, wiring, radar and navigation systems, communication systems, power generation, management, and transmission devices.
 Electrical engineers also design the electrical systems of automobiles and aircraft.

 Semiconductor Engineer

-The chief enabling technology at the heart of the electronic components booming computer industry is semiconductor technology, in particular the development and manufacturing of integrated circuits.
+The chief enabling technology at the heart of the booming electronic components computer industry is semiconductor technology, particularly the development, and manufacturing of integrated circuits.
 A semiconductor engineer’s job is to build a semiconductor that runs efficiently.

-If you want to get a taste for Electrical Engineering, start with one of the following degree-specific courses:
+If you are interested in Electrical Engineering, start with one of the following major-specific courses